Career Pathways & Outcomes

 Each summer, Career Services issues an employment survey to alumni of all programs who graduated one year ago.
 We are pleased to report that a majority of our graduates consistently find employment within the first three months after graduating.
 Take a closer look at the results of our surveys.

-- 100% of PA class of 2021 graduates are licensed to practices as a PA.
+• 100% of PA class of 2022 graduates are licensed to practices as a PA (based on data reported directly to the program with a 100% response rate)

-- 98% of PA class of 2021 passed their PANCE examination on their first attempt.
+• 97% of PA class of 2022 passed their PANCE examination on their first attempt (based on the 6-month alumni survey results with a 70% response rate)

-The employment rate for the PA class of 2021 (graduated February 2021) was 96% within six months of graduation:
+The employment rate for the PA class of 2022 was 98% within six months of graduation (based on data reported directly to the program with a 100% response rate).

 Type of Employer